 “There’s a disconnect between buyer expectations and traditional sales tactics.
 New technologies are shifting the buyer’s journey, changing where consumers buy and what they want from sales calls.
 It’s up to the seller to adapt.”

 Marketers and salespeople in the region believe that they are not making the most of their current customer base and want to push further in that direction.
-Other than converting contacts and leads into customers, the second most important marketing priority in Latin America is increasing revenue derived from existing customers.
+Besides converting contacts and leads into customers, the second most important marketing priority in Latin America is increasing revenue from existing customers.

 Globally, it has become increasingly difficult for sales to get a response from prospects.
 This problem is an important indicator of why Latin American sales reps are taking particular directions to empower sales representatives.

-Latin Americans want to enable their sales teams further with intelligence and advisory products to prospect customers and better pitch a deal to them.
-29% want to invest in CRM software, while 20% plan on spending in sales engagement platform.
+Latin Americans want to enable their sales teams with intelligence and advisory products to prospect customers and better pitch a deal to them.
+29% want to invest in CRM software, while 20% plan on spending on the sales engagement platform.

-As opposed to regions such as Australia and New Zealand, where the top priority is qualifying leads, or Asia Pacific, where they struggle with identifying the Lead, the top challenges in Latin America is prospecting (34%) and closing (30%), followed by identifying the lead (24%).
-Regions where Inbound Marketing and sales are more developed, such as North America, show the highest rates concern on prospecting leads (47%).
-However, in that part of the world identifying the lead is no longer the biggest issue, as only 8% of people claim it as top priority.
+As opposed to regions such as Australia and New Zealand, where the top priority is qualifying leads, or the Asia Pacific, where they struggle with identifying the Lead, the top challenges in Latin America is prospecting (34%) and closing (30%), followed by identifying the lead (24%).
+Regions where Inbound Marketing and sales are more developed, such as North America, show the highest concern rates on prospecting leads (47%).
+However, in that part of the world, identifying the lead is no longer the biggest issue, as only 8% of people claim it as a top priority.

-Asian countries lead the use of email to get in contact with potential leads and while around the world,28% of companies are prioritizing social selling, Latin American consumers are somewhat laggards in adopting this mode of engaging with salespeople.
-They still find most success over the phone (40%), followed by the email (25%).
-While in North America, platforms like LinkedIn are growing as a connecting tool (16%), Latin America leads the use of Facebook as a connection platform with leads (11%).
+Asian countries lead the use of email to get in contact with potential leads.
+While 28% of companies are prioritizing social selling worldwide, Latin American consumers are somewhat laggards in adopting this mode of engaging with salespeople.
+They still find most success over the phone (40%), followed by email (25%).
+While in North America, platforms like LinkedIn are growing as a connecting tool (16%), Latin America leads Facebook as a connection platform with leads (11%).